HubertusVIE/BitcoinCredit/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation (if applicable).
 - [ ] I have checked that there are no console errors or warnings.
 - [ ] I have verified that the application builds without errors.
+- [ ] I've described the changes made to the API. (modification, addition, deletion).

 ---